American Sign Language Teachers Association

 - Institutional Member: Educational institutions, agencies, corporations, and other associations which support the mission of the Association may choose to join as an institutional member.
 Institutional members shall not have voting privileges.
 The institutional member shall be listed in the Association’s membership directory.

 - Honorary Member: This category applies to those people who have been honored by the Association for their contributions to the field of ASL instruction.
-Honorary members shall receive the Association’s newsletter and pertinent mailings.
+Honorary members shall receive the Association’s communications.
 Since honorary membership is a lifetime designation, honorary members shall pay no annual dues.

 Section 2, Dues.
 Dues for all membership categories shall be determined by majority vote of the Board of Directors.
 Dues are payable yearly.
 The membership cycle is September 1 thru August 31.
 Members in arrears more than three months after payment is due shall be dropped from membership.

 3.1 Professionalism.
 Members will maintain a professional level of courtesy, respect, and objectivity in all ASLTA activities, strive to uphold those practices, and assist other ASLTA members of the board in upholding the highest standards of conduct.